Dr Emily Roycroft

 Available student projects

-I'm available to supervise honours, masters or PhD students commencing from 2023.
+I'm available to supervise honours, masters or PhD students.
 Below is a brief description of currently available student projects.
 I also welcome students who have their own project ideas.
 Please get in touch.

-Project 3: Comparative phylogeography of Australian rodents.
-This project investigates phylogeographic patterns of rodents across northern Australia using genomic data, especially in the delicate mouse (Pseudomys delicatulus), western chesnut mouse (Pseudomys nanus), and rock rat (Zyzomys argurus).
+Project 3: Comparative phylogeography of Australian mammals.
+This project investigates phylogeographic patterns in rodent species across northern Australia using genomic data, especially in the delicate mouse (Pseudomys delicatulus), western and eastern chesnut mouse (Pseudomys nanus, Pseudomys gracilicaudatus), and rock rat (Zyzomys argurus).
+There is opportunity to work with both new and existing exon capture and SNP-based datasets, as well as potential to visit museums to obtain samples and examine specimens.
+This scope for this project is broad, and can be expanded to other mammal species across Australia, including marsupials.

 Publications